mrocklin/blog/_posts/work/2019-02-27-slack-github.md

 layout: post
 title: "Why I Avoid Slack"
 author: Matthew Rocklin
-draft: true
 tags: []
 theme: twitter
 ---
 {% include JB/setup %}

-I -hate- *strongly dislike* interacting on slack.
+I ~~hate~~  *strongly dislike* interacting on slack.

 Actually, that's not fair, Slack is a great tool.
-Slack is a great way for colleagues within an institution or effort to communicate with each other real time with chat, voice, or video.
-Slack is certainly the most polished of the enterprise chat tools.
+Slack is a great way for colleagues within an institution or group to communicate real-time with chat, voice, or video.
+Slack is certainly the most polished of the enterprise chat tools, and today is something that probably most companies and collaborations should use.

 What I dislike is chat systems generally, especially as an open source software maintainer.
 My belief is that chat systems aren't well suited to developing or